evilmarty/combined_energy/README.md

 3. Search for Combined Energy.
 (If you don't see it, try refreshing your browser page to reload the cache.)
 4. Provide the same credentials that are used for https://athome.combined.energy (see [How to get my Installation ID]).
 5. Click Submit so add the integration.

-### How to get my Installation ID

-Obtaining this value will require a little digging.
-All strategies require you to be logged into https://athome.combined.energy using your web browser on a PC.
-Ensure you have access to Development Tools or Development Mode in your browser.
-Search the web on instructions on how to do this for your web browser.

-#### Strategy 1

-This is the easiest way to get the installation ID.
-Upon logging in simply open your browser's Development Tools and view the Web/Javascript Console.
-You may have to refresh the browser after the Console is present.
-In the output there should be something along the lines of `installation received - XXXX`, where `XXXX` is your installation ID.

-#### Strategy 2

-Open your browser's Development Tools to the Network screen.
-Ensure results are filtered by "XHR/Fetch" or the equivalent.
-Begin navigating the site until you see a request to `/data-service/dataAccess/installation`.
-Once such a request has been made inspect (or preview) its response and look for the value for the property `installationId`.